rybakwojciech589/studies/README.md

 # Courses 2025/2026
-1.py
-BooleanExpressionTree.cs - Object-oriented C# implementation of a Boolean expression tree.
-Supports building, evaluating, and simplifying logic formulas using overloaded operators and the Flyweight design pattern.
+Collection of university projects, assignments, and source code from the 2025/2026 academic year.